 PAT Testing Qualifications and Training: What You Actually Need

 For PAT testing, the key requirement is that the work is carried out by a competent person.
-Competence means having the knowledge and practical skill to choose the correct inspections and tests, carry them out safely, and interpret results properly.
-In other words, PAT testing doesn’t have to be done by a qualified electrician.
+Competence means having the knowledge and practical skill to select the correct inspections and tests, carry them out safely, and interpret results properly.
+PAT testing doesn’t have to be done by a qualified electrician, but it does require the right level of training and experience.

 Quick guide: which route applies to you?